UI-Deloitte-business-analytics-center/ui-deloitte-center-downloads-dashboard/README.md

 ## Notes
 - If a member downloads a material more than once, only the first download is used to generate this summary.
 - The download logs are pulled from Wix's `http-functions` backend.
 To customize what data you are pulling, edit the `http-functions.js` file through the Wix editor.
 - The Center website's URL is hard-coded (https://centerforanalytics.giesbusiness.illinois.edu/) when fetching logs through a HTTP GET request.
-If the URL changes, update it accordingly in the [retrieveSummary.ts] file (https://github.com/UI-Deloitte-business-analytics-center/ui-deloitte-center-downloads-dashboard/blob/main/utils/retrieveSummary.ts).
+If the URL changes, update it accordingly in the `utils/retrieveSummary.ts` file (https://github.com/UI-Deloitte-business-analytics-center/ui-deloitte-center-downloads-dashboard/blob/main/utils/retrieveSummary.ts).

 ```typescript
 export async function retrieveSummary(): Promise<IDownloadsSummary> {